-Get off the coach at Seokguram Grotto, built during the 8th-century Silla dynasty on the slopes of Mount Toham.
+Get off the private vehicle at Seokguram Grotto, built during the 8th-century Silla dynasty on the slopes of Mount Toham.
 Visit one of the finest Buddhist shrines in Asia, including a serene stone statue of the Buddha gazing at the sea.

 As you tour the granite corridor, antechamber and domed rotunda, your guide will inform you about the significance of the Buddhist architecture and sculptured art – including divas, bodhisattvas and disciples – at this UNESCO World Heritage-listed landmark.